SonaHJ/OTSAction/README.md

 ## How this works

-After you complete the integration, you can run tests assets that are available in a project of HCL OneTest™ Server from a Jenkins server.
+After you complete the integration, you can run tests assets that are available in a project of HCL OneTest™ Server from a Github action.

 ## Pre requisites